baijum/selenium-python/source/navigating.rst

 selecting each in turn.

-As you can see, this isn't the most efficient way of dealing with SELECT elements .
-WebDriver's support classes include one called "Select", which provides useful methods for interacting with these::
+As you can see, this isn't the most efficient way of dealing with SELECT elements.
+WebDriver's support classes include one called a "Select", which provides useful methods for interacting with these::

     from selenium.webdriver.support.ui import Select